 Thirty-five years ago, the California legislature established non-institutionalization as the policy of California by enacting the Community Residential Treatment Systems Act (AB 3052:1978).
 The movement to promote alternatives to hospital and other institutional 24-hour treatment settings was given a boost with the passage of the Investment in Mental Health Wellness Act in 2013 (SB 82).

 The IMHW provides funding for the development of at least 2,000 crisis residential and crisis stabilization beds to address unmet needs and reduce the use of emergency rooms and hospital-based acute care.

 Although conventional wisdom asserts that there is a nation-wide shortage of inpatient psychiatric beds, CASRA believes the solution is crisis stabilization, psychiatric emergency and crisis residential alternatives that are not hospital-based.
 Progress Foundation’s Dore Street is a prime example of a community-based response to a system’s acute care needs.
 It features a psychiatric emergency room and stabilization center attached to a crisis residential program.

-CASRA’s spring conference includes a day-long institute on the development of effective alternatives to psychiatric hospitalization featuring the work of Steve Fields, author of Crisis Residential Treatment Manual.
+CASRA’s fall conference includes a half-day institute on the development of effective alternatives to psychiatric hospitalization featuring the work of Steve Fields, author of Crisis Residential Treatment Manual.